Key Takeaways:

 Fraud Detection Accuracy~70%> 95% (AI-driven)

 Statistics from McKinsey suggest that automation can reduce claims processing time by up to 50% and lower manual error correction costs by 30%.
-Similarly, insurers using Comarch’s modern infrastructure have reported handling more policies per employee, highlighting the power of digital transformation
+Similarly, insurers using Comarch’s modern infrastructure have reported handling more policies per employee, highlighting the power of digital transformation in the insurance industry

 why is claims management important